rrama08/rrama08.github.io/about.md

 permalink: /about/
 ---

-I am a CTO, software architect, engineer, MBA etc etc with 20+ years on experience in building highly complex software systems
+I am a CTO, Engineering Head, software architect, Engineer, MBA etc etc with 20+ years on experience in building highly complex software systems